Viral hemorrhagic fevers: neurologic complications

 Damage to internal organs can occur during the phase of larvae migration.
 Such larvae migration-induced tissue injuries are usually fully recoverable.
 However, damage causing permanent deficit can also occur.
 These deficits include hemorrhagic maculopathy with focal atrophy of retinal pigment epithelium, permanent cardiac conduction defect, and various forms of permanent focal neurologic deficits.

 Trichinosis is caused by zoonotic infestation of nematode in the genus Trichinella.
-This genus comprises at least seven species (T spiralis, T nelsoni, T britovi, T nativa, T pseudospiralis, T murelli, and T papuae) and three additional genotypes (Trichinella T6, related to T nativa, and Trichinella T8 and T9, related to T britovi) (45).
-At least six species of Trichinella have been known to cause human infections (ie, T spiralis, T nelsoni, T britovi, T nativa, T pseudospiralis, and T murelli).
-Though the most common species reported to be responsible for human trichinosis is T spiralis, the prevalence of human infections with other species has not yet been verified (48; 03; 15; 30).
-An outbreak of trichinosis possibly caused by T papuae was reported in Taiwan in which eating raw soft-shelled turtles (Pelodiscus sinensis) was the suspected mode of infection (35).
-An outbreak of trichinosis, caused by consumption of bear meat infested with T murelli, was reported (26).
+This genus comprises at least 7 species (T spiralis, T nelsoni, T britovi, T nativa, T pseudospiralis, T murelli, and T papuae) and 3 additional genotypes (Trichinella T6, related to T nativa, and Trichinella T8 and T9, related to T britovi) (46).
+At least 6 species of Trichinella have been known to cause human infections (ie, T spiralis, T nelsoni, T britovi, T nativa, T pseudospiralis, and T murelli).
+Though the most common species reported to be responsible for human trichinosis is T spiralis, the prevalence of human infections with other species has not yet been verified (49; 03; 16; 31).
+An outbreak of trichinosis possibly caused by T papuae was reported in Taiwan in which eating raw soft-shelled turtles (Pelodiscus sinensis) was the suspected mode of infection (36).
+In Cambodia, an outbreak of T papuae occurred due to wild pigs; 33 people were infected, 8 of whom died (09).
+An outbreak of trichinosis, caused by consumption of bear meat infested with T murelli, was reported (27).

 The life cycle of T spiralis requires both enteral and parenteral phases.
 After ingestion of infected meat, the first stage larvae are released and pass into the duodenum and jejunum.
 At the intestinal wall, the 1 mm larvae enter common cytoplasm shared by approximately 45 enterocytes and located at the level of the platform of the crypts and above.
-Throughout its morphogenesis, four molts rapidly occur within 30 hours, generating juvenile males and females.
+Throughout its morphogenesis, 4 molts rapidly occur within 30 hours, generating juvenile males and females.
 The mature female is 3 mm long, whereas the male is half of the female size.
 The site where mating occurs is virtually unknown.
-The male can copulate with the female more than once (13).
-After copulation, the viviparous female produces hundreds to thousands of newborn larvae over a life span of three to five weeks.
-Generally, the adults derive their metabolic energy from aerobic pathway, whereas the larvae use mainly anaerobic energy generation (56).
+The male can copulate with the female more than once (14).
+After copulation, the viviparous female produces hundreds to thousands of newborn larvae over a life span of 3 to 5 weeks.
+Generally, the adults derive their metabolic energy from aerobic pathway, whereas the larvae use mainly anaerobic energy generation (57).

 During the migratory phase, the newborn larvae pass through the intestinal wall into the lymphatic vessels and circulatory system.
 Once in a capillary bed of a given tissue, the larvae penetrate the circulation in a random fashion.
 By this route, larvae can reach any organs, and then they seed and provoke an inflammatory reaction.